akeneo/pim-docs/design_pim/guides/how_to_customize_menu.rst

             position: 120                                  # [optional] The position in the tree where you want to add the item
             config:
                title: 'Sub'                                # You can define a translation key for the item name (for example pim_menu.item.import_profile)
-               to: pim_importexport_import_profile_index   # The route to redirect
+               to: acme_custom_index                       # The route to redirect

+The sub menu is only displayed when page reference this sub menu.
-If you want to see this new menu, you should hightlight menu element in your page
+If you want to see this new sub menu, you should have a page that reference this sub element (see Highlight menu elements).

 Highlight menu elements
 ***********************